 Speaking of earlier titles, Lil’ Devil is possibly the first game that springs to mind when Wild Flower leaps up on screen due to its similarly styled 6-reel, 4,096 win ways reelset.
 The background is a little random, alternating colours in an outdoor snowy forest scene where the moon hangs huge in a clear night sky.
 A backing story describes a never-ending winter caused by an eternal frost curse.
 It’s the player’s job to break through the ice and snow by lifting the curse, thereby letting Wild Flowers bloom once more.
 The story’s thoroughly enjoyable weirdness also gets a kick of adrenaline when the audio fires up.
 Like Lil’ Devil, Big Time Gaming has once again teamed up with British Rockers The Cult who has contributed music to the project.
 On the surface, Wild Flower might sound like a nightmare of mismatched items, but roll it all together and magical things can happen.

 Available on any device, Wild Flower allows players to make wagers of 20 p/c to £/€20 per spin.
-Statistically, you can’t fault what Wild Flower does, provided you’re a gambler who appreciates a highly volatile math model.
-The RTP is certainly respectable at 96.52% – 96.59%, while potential is enough to make all but the biggest slot sit up and take notice (we’ll get to that).
+Statistically, you can’t fault what Wild Flower does, provided you’re a gambler who appreciates a highly volatile math model, which is considerably higher than its sibling slot Danger High Voltage.
+The RTP is certainly respectable at 96.52% - 96.59%, while potential is enough to make all but the biggest slot sit up and take notice (we'll get to that).

 Wins hit when at least three of a kind land adjacently from the leftmost reel.
 On the low side, we get 9-A royals, while higher pays consist of icons such as pentagrams, paws, wolves, and mysterious red hooded witches.
 There is a touch of the fairy tale Little Red Riding Hood going on here, in an updated adult form.